mecano-dn/canonical-lists/README.md

 **Use Case 1** deals with the presence of ancient authors in the academic discourse of the late 20th century.
 In the correspondent folder, the following data is present:

-- MECANO.csv is the first list of 200 authors provided directly by the Trismegistos database (acknowledgements to prof. Mark Depauw).
+- MECANO_authors.csv is the first list of 200 authors provided directly by the Trismegistos database (acknowledgements to prof. Mark Depauw).
 - aliases.csv is the enriched version achieved with Wikidata, in which several aliases of the authors, in several languages, were saved.
 - In the code query-1.py one can find the Wikidata queries through which aliases.csv was obtained.